sidgureja7803/Idea_Hub/DOCKER.md

-# FoundrIQ Docker Setup
+# IdeaHub Docker Setup

-This document explains how to run FoundrIQ using Docker and Docker Compose.
+This document explains how to run IdeaHub using Docker and Docker Compose.

 ## Prerequisites